E-Commerce Grocery Trends 2024 | ResultFirst

 With new offers and discounts, grocery stores continue expanding their click-and-collect offerings.
 Food Lion has expanded its staple pickup administration to 35 new stores in nine states.

-The help, known as Food Lion To Go, is currently accessible in areas covering generally 90% of the chain’s working region.
+The help, known as Food Lion To Go, is currently accessible in areas covering 90% of the chain’s working region.
 The merchant advances assistance by offering clients their most memorable pickup for free.

 The possible major advantage: The Kroger-Albertsons consolidation

-Kroger Co. and Albertsons Organizations announced plans to merge more than a year ago, but the Government Exchange Commission cannot approve the deal.
+Kroger Co. and Albertsons Organizations announced plans to merge over a year ago, but the Government Exchange Commission cannot approve the deal.
 In any case, Kroger claims to have met all of the antitrust regulations required for the consolidation, according to Supermarket News, implying that the consolidation is more likely than ever to continue.

 • According to Supermarket News, the approval would have significant repercussions for the retail media, reaching over 85 million households.